eburghar/kakpipe/README.md

 ## Integrate `kakpipe` to your module

-You can easily add custom behavior to the fifo buffer created by `kakpipe` by using one or several `-D name=value` command line arguments to setup options values in the fifo buffer scope.
+You can easily add custom behavior to the FIFO buffer created by `kakpipe` by using one or several `-D name=value` command line arguments to set up options values in the FIFO buffer scope.

-You can for instance make a module defining custom mappings for a given filetype and use `-D filetype=myfiletype` with `kakpipe` inside the plugin to automatically setup the file type of the created fifo buffer.
+You can for instance make a module defining custom mappings for a given file type and use `-D filetype=myfiletype` with `kakpipe` inside the plugin to automatically set up the file type of the created FIFO buffer.

 The `-n` options allows to use the same buffer (name) at each command invocation.
-By default kakpipe open a new buffer which name is a '`-`' separated string made of the command name (or the prefix given with `-N`) and a random id.
-The random id is also used as a prefix for all temporary files that are generated in `/tmp/kakpipe/` (socket, fifo and pid files).
+By default, `kakpipe` open a new buffer which name is a '`-`' separated string made of the command name (or the prefix given with `-N`) and a random ID.
+The random ID is also used as a prefix for all temporary files that are generated in `/tmp/kakpipe/` (socket, FIFO and PID files).

 ```
 define-command -override -params 1.. -docstring 'launch cargo with the given parameters inside kakoune' cargo %{